Choosing the best backpacking tent for your needs is not always easy for the beginner. There are tons of details to learn and know.

 - Winterial 2-Person Light Weight Backpacking Tent

-First lets take a look at the tents, then we’ll talk about how to choose the right one for your needs.
-Here is a feature overview of my 3 top overall picks with full reviews and our buying guide below.
+Let’s take a look at the top rated backpacking tents, then we’ll talk about how to choose the right one for you in our buying guide below.

 Backpacking Tent Reviews

 - 14 square feet of vestibule space plus 35 square feet of main floor space

 - Measures 56 by 43 by 92 inches (W x H x D) when set up